zwang695/alexa-skills-list/README.md

 *Alexa, ask Bay Area Transit for the next 3 trains from San Francisco to Palo Alto.*

-Alexa knows when Caltrain is leaving next.
+Alexa knows when Caltrain and BART are leaving next.
 Ask for multiple trains at once or for trains leaving some time in the future.

 ***